 Make a commitment to cook healthier meals for your family.
 Support it with planning, shopping and some preparation to ensure that you have everything ready for the week ahead.

 Buy food or pack away food in portions that you will use at each meal.
 Pre-prepare onions, ginger, garlic and even a good tasty stock to save time.
 Use time-saving equipment such as rice cooker, microwave and pressure cooker to make cooking much faster.

 Use simple recipes and work efficiently to save time.
-Use disposable crockery and cutlery to reduce washing.
 Encourage the family members to pitch in, it not only makes work lighter, but also helps family bonding.

 Lean minced meat, 200gIngredients:

 Light soya sauce, 2 tbsp

 Garlic paste, 1 tsp

 Eggs, 2, lightly beaten